caperaven/pr-training/html-css-fundamentals/fundamentals.md

 The aim of this document is to test your understanding of the core fundamentals around HTML and CSS.

+## Answering Questions

+Included within the answers directory are HTML files you can use when answering the questions listed below.
+Each file corresponds with a subsection below.
+When you're ready, you will submit these files for review.

 ## HTML

 ### Introduction